Euclidean mirrors: enhanced vacuum decay from reflected instantons: Assisted mechanism: fields without poles

+which can be also derived from the original instanton equations \eqref{eq:x4-x3ddot} in order to obtain the point at which both terms contribute equally.
+Note that it was expression \eqref{eq:x4-x3ddot} where we have neglected the term $\propto \epsilon$ away from the poles.
+So, it is natural to look for critical points of the latter type.
+Finding a solution for \eqref{eq:intersection-eq} assuming $F(x_4) = x_4$, see Sec.~\ref{sec:pole-fields}, is straightforward.
+On the other hand, integrating $\ddot x_3$, see \eqref{eq:x3dot}, we obtain a second important equation

+which will determine the true critical Keldysh parameter.
+Indeed, it corresponds to the condition in the WKB (Wentzel-Kramers-Brillouin) approach.
+However, for weak poleless fields the latter equation is in general transcendental and cannot be solved directly.
+We will argue and demonstrate later that perturbing around $x_4^\mathrm{i}$ that is much easier to obtain proves very powerful in order to solve \eqref{eq:intersection-eq2} analytically.
+This will allow us to analytically predict the critical point where both the static strong field and the weak rapid field start to contribute equally.
+Furthermore, applying $x_4^\mathrm{i}$ for this purpose is additionally motivated by recent studies.
+Namely, as we will see, the critical threshold can be estimated to a remarkable order just by applying such intersection points which lead to the same predictions as in \cite{Linder:2015vta,Torgrimsson:2017pzs}.

-From the latter condition it is apparent that the effective reflection point will depend on the strength parameter $\epsilon$ as well.
-This is in concordance with recent studies, cf. e.g. \cite{Linder:2015vta}.
-Such an $\epsilon$ dependence will also apply for the quantum fluctuation prefactor, as recently observed in numerical investigations \cite{Schneider:2016vrl}.
+From \eqref{eq:intersection-eq} it becomes evident that the effective reflector will depend on the strength parameter $\epsilon$, another common oberservation recently discussed in \cite{Linder:2015vta}.
+Such an $\epsilon$ dependence will also apply for the quantum fluctuation prefactor as shown in numerical investigations \cite{Schneider:2016vrl}.
 Further studies regarding the fluctuation prefactor will be addressed elsewhere \cite{Akal-pre:2017}.
-The $\epsilon$ dependence is schematically shown in Fig.~\ref{fig:intersection2}.
-For fields with true poles, as the Lorentzian field (left panel), the position of the pole does not depend on the field strength, i.e. $\epsilon$.
-However, for the remaining two other fields one can observe a huge difference in comparison to Fig.~\ref{fig:intersection1}.
-The strength of the weak field is decreased by five orders of magnitude relatively to the previous plot.
-One may expect that the prescribed procedure will be more accurate as soon as the parameter $\epsilon$ becomes small, since this leads to a very fast increase of the weak field curve in the intersection points.
-This is basically the same behaviour, one would find in the vicinity of a true pole, cf. left plot in Fig.~\ref{fig:intersection2}.
-Moreover, for the two poleless fields we expect that the critical point, in which the weak field starts to contribute considerably, drifts more towards the intersection point, that is initially assumed to be the effective reflector, as soon $\epsilon$ is decreased.
-This is indeed an essential property for such poleless fields.
-More details regarding this interesting issue will be discussed in the following.
+The $\epsilon$ dependence is schematically demonstrated in Fig.~\ref{fig:intersection2}.
+The location of true poles is fixed, i.e. independent of $\epsilon$.
+However, for poleless fields one can observe a huge difference where the strength of the weak field is decreased by five orders of magnitude relatively to Fig.~\ref{fig:intersection1}.
+One may expect that the prescribed procedure will be more accurate as soon as $\epsilon \rightarrow 0$, since this would lead to a very fast increase of the weak field curve in the intersection points, similar as one would find in the vicinity of a, let us say, true pole, cf. left plot in Fig.~\ref{fig:intersection2}.
+For poleless weak fields we expect that the critical point, in which the former contributes as much as the strong field, will drift more towards the intersection point for $\epsilon \rightarrow 0$.